ahervy/www/src/content/portfolio/user-guide.md

 img_alt: ""
 description: |
   This case study is about the creation of a user-friendly guide that helps the transition during a navigation revamp on a platform.
 This case study is based on a product I documented.
+meta_description: Technical writing case study about the creation of a user-friendly guide that helps the transition during a navigation revamp on a platform.

 tags:
   - technical writing
 ---